What is CPD for Orthodontists?

 Unfortunately, CPD hours cannot be obtained through the GDC.
 The GDC requires that CPD must be subject to some form of quality assurance in order to be counted as verifiable.
 Orthodontists are responsible for ensuring their declared CPD meets the verifiable criteria.

 A good way of ensuring that any training meets the requirements set out by the GDC or any other body, is to ensure that it has been certified by an independent recognised organisation.
-The CPD Certification Service is the leading and largest CPD accreditation organisation working across all industry sectors.
+Established in 1996, The CPD Certification Service has over 27 years’ experience providing CPD accreditation.
+With members in over 100 countries, our CPD providers benefit from the ability to promote themselves as part of an international community where quality is both recognised and assured.

 We hope this article was helpful.
-If you are a dental organisation or practice and are thinking of applying accreditation to your existing training courses or events, please contact our team to discuss in more detail.
-Alternatively, you can visit the Healthcare & Medical Hub, where you can find thousands of dental CPD providers and courses covering a wide range of subjects.
+If you are a dental organisation or practice and are thinking of offering training courses, seminars, workshops, eLearning, or educational events suitable for Continuing Professional Development, please visit the Become a CPD Provider page or contact our team to discuss in more detail.

 Related Articles